NCAS-CMS/cfunits/README.md

 2. Unpack it with:

-        tar zxvf cfunits-1.0b1.tar.gz
+        tar zxvf cfunits-1.0.tar.gz

-3. Within the newly created directory ``cfunits-1.0b1``, run one of the
+3. Within the newly created directory ``cfunits-1.0``, run one of the
     following:

     *  To install the cfunits package to a central location:

+            cd cfunits-1.0
             python setup.py install

     *  To install the cfunits package locally to the user in a default